 Scholarships are awarded based on merit, while grants are awarded due to need.

 Amount of Financial Assistance By Income Level

-Information on grant and scholarship opportunities based on income level for Chamberlain University - New Jersey students is not available to us.
+Information on grant and scholarship opportunities based on income level for Chamberlain - New Jersey students is not available to us.

 $3,722 is the Average Sum an Undergrad Gets in Scholarships or Grants